Anonymous-cat1/scratchsillymode-projects/README.md

 # Uh oh!
 Elmo's losing oxygen!
-Scratchsillymode was deleted when my account on Scratch was deleted, it may resurface later on.
-But for now, it's dead.
+Scratchsillymode was deleted when my account on Scratch was deleted. it may resurface later on but for now, it's dead.